mibengt/evolene/README.md

 ## 2. Add default envs for builds on the Jenkins server.

-We recommend that the following envs are available as to each Jenkins job.
+We recommend that the following envs are available to each Jenkins job.
+The can be overridden by env arguments per build as shown above.

 EVOLENE_DIRECTORY
 EVOLENE_SLACK_WEB_HOOK